Read Acts 3:1 – 5:16

 c) They had too large a crowd.

 Comment: Notice that the Sadducees were among those who arrested Peter and John.
 Since they didn’t believe in a resurrection from the dead, they would be particularly offended.
 Also note that Annas was a Sadducee.
-(See Robertson’s Word Pictures.)
+(See Robertson’s Word Pictures.) - The official or appointed high priest was:

 a) Ananias.